There’s a new way to mint non-fungible tokens (NFTs) on Bitcoin, one that involves putting the actual content of the NFT completely on-chain.

 - Ordinal numbers: The mathematical theory of numeric sequencing, which in this case is used to distinguish individual satoshis as “digital artifacts” (aka, ordinal NFTs).
 Ordinal sequencing marks a specific satoshi of the first output of a transaction as the NFT; once marked, this satoshi can change hands and be traded like any other NFT.

-Unlike Counterparty NFTs, which are limited to 80 bytes, ordinal NFTs have no data limit besides the 4 MB data limit of the transaction witness field.
+Unlike Counterparty NFTs, which are limited to 80 bytes, inscriptions have no data limit besides the 4 MB data limit of the transaction witness field.
 So if you have a file big enough, you could theoretically mint an ordinal NFT that fills up an entire Bitcoin block on its own.

 Taproot’s tapscripts and the transaction witness field established by SegWit make this work.